Return to Title IV Aid

 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 Students should understand that changing their class schedule anytime during the semester may alter the amount of financial aid they are eligible to receive.

 If a student falls below 6 credit hours and has a student loan the student may no longer be eligible to receive the loan.

-If a student withdraws from all classes the student may not have earned all of the aid that they were awarded.
+If a student fails to complete all scheduled classes the student may not have earned all of the aid that they were awarded.
 A Return to Title IV calculation must be done to determine the amount of earned and unearned aid.
-If it’s calculated that a student was disbursed more funds than were earned then the unearned funds must be returned to their Title IV program.
+If it’s calculated that a student was disbursed more funds than were earned then the unearned funds must be returned to the appropriate Title IV program.